jaspertc-cheanue/notes/README.md

 To stay ahead of the curve, it' s essential to read and study industry blogs, articles, and research.
 Attend conferences, workshops, meetups, or online courses to expand your knowledge and network.
 By staying informed, you' ll be better equipped to adapt to new technologies and trends.
  ..
 Remember that programming is a collaborative effort, so don t be shy about reaching out to others for help or advice.
 Building a strong support network will not only improve your technical skills but also help with problem-solving and decision-making.

+# 2024-01-15
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clean, simple, and readable code that can be easily understood and maintained by others.
+Complexity often breeds bugs and hinders progress; thus, a programmer's goal should be to reduce complexity whenever possible without sacrificing functionality.
+Remember, you're not just writing code for computers to execute but also for fellow humans to read, review, and enhance."